 What is the theme of The Shining?

 Readers may find several different important themes in Stephen King’s classic horror novel.
 These include family bonds, fear, isolation, and more.
 Each is as important as the next.
-But, the corrupt nature of evil and its ability to destroy families is at the center of the book.
+But, the corrupt nature of evil and its ability to destroy families is at the centre of the book.

 What do the twins symbolize in The Shining?